colin78/medimpute_computational_experiments/README.md

 # Documentation

 Documentation for the MedImpute package is available [here](https://interpretableai.gitlab.io/DocumentationStaging/MedImpute/master/dev/).
-In addition, [here](https://interpretableai.gitlab.io/DocumentationStaging/MedImpute/master/dev/example/) is an example of MedImpute being used to impute missing values in a synthetic EHR dataset.
+In addition, an example script using MedImpute to impute missing values in a synthetic EHR dataset is available in the folder `synthetic_example/`.